ClareRadtke/EMS/README.md

 # Employee Management System

 A CLI interface to manage employee details using node, inquirer, and MySQL.
-Get your employee information under control using this [Employee Management System]().
+Get your employee information under control using this Employee Management System.

+## Usage
+In your terminal type node src/index.js

+## Prerequisit
+Docker

 ![Video walkthrough of how to use Notizen](./assets/images/walkthough.gif)

 ## User Story
 As a business owner